+Pass

-Pass: A score of pass will be assigned (based upon the general grading rubric in Appendix A) when, in the professional judgment of the advisory committee members:
+A score of pass will be assigned based upon the rubric in Appendix A when, in the professional judgment of the advisory committee members:

-- All questions are thoroughly addressed and the information included is correct and well referenced. - The student demonstrates breadth and depth of content as well as a high degree of integration and conceptual understanding of each question. - The student must demonstrate clear, organized thinking, synthesis and analysis of material, good writing skills, and accurate referencing.
+- 1. The student thoroughly addressed the questions and included accurate, well-justified information. - 2.
+The student demonstrated breadth and depth of content as well as a high degree of integration and conceptual understanding of each question. - 3.
+The student demonstrated clear, organized thinking, synthesis and analysis of material, sufficient writing skills, satisfactory oral communication, and accurate referencing.